-Some days, sitting down and enjoying a relaxed time with a friend or two and a cup of coffee in a place that seems out of this world feels like a tempting prospect.
+Some days, sitting down and enjoying a relaxed time with a friend or two and a cup of coffee in a place that seems out of this world, sure feels like a tempting prospect.

 It helps that you won’t be bored here – not when there are so many desserts to try out!
-Sweet rolls, crepe cakes with strawberry sauce, and of course the titular coffee selections are all available.
+Sweet rolls, crepe cakes with strawberry sauce, and of course some goooood coffee.

 Always wanted to travel the world with your significant other?
 At Te Amo, you can do something like that – although instead of your bodies, your tastebuds will be the ones travelling instead.

-Some of the popular dishes at Te Amo are the smoked and boiled duck breast meat and spicy fish stew.
+Some of these dishes include the Smoked and Boiled Duck breast and their Spicy Fish stew.
 Keep in mind that good food is the way to anyone’s heart!

 Lan + Lee + Lar Restaurant is a small, vintage restaurant located in Khao Yai.
 Decorated in a retro theme, the restaurant’s olden interior takes you back in time, and is perfect for vintage lovers.

-In line with its traditional theme, the food served here are also the best of traditional Thai food, including mouth-watering treats like fried mushrooms and fish, as well as curry shrimp.
+In line with its traditional theme, the food served here is also the best of the traditional Thai cuisine, including mouth-watering treats like fried mushrooms and fish, as well as curry shrimp.

-What you definitely don’t want to miss out on are the waffles, which are famed for their crispy exterior and soft, chewy interior.
+(But what you definitely don’t want to miss out on are the waffles, which are famed for their crispy exterior and soft, chewy interior.)

 Take yourself out of the bustling timeline of the present, sit back and chill at a place away from time at the Lan + Lee + Lar restaurant.
 Trust us, with the feast ahead of you, you definitely won’t regret it.